 - Real-life examples, facts, and practical suggestions or instructions

 - No unnecessary self-promotion (save the bragging for your bio)

 - No affiliate links or sponsored links

-- A source list at the end of your post that gives URLs or other ways to verify any facts, quotes, and whatnot you’ve used.
+- A source list at the end of your post draft that gives URLs or other ways to verify any facts, quotes, and whatnot you’ve used.
 (I won’t publish the list, but we’ll use it to make sure everything’s accurate.)

 What You Get From Me

 - Editing and advice to help improve your guest post’s impact

 - Images and hyperlinks added to your post where appropriate

 - A professional blogging clip for your portfolio

 - A personal recommendation on LinkedIn (ask me after publication)